Isabella Tree

 Isabella Tree, Lady Burrell (born 1964) is a British author and conservationist.
-She is author of the Richard Jefferies Society Literature Award-winning book Wilding: the return of nature to a British farm that describes the creation of Knepp Wildland, the first large-scale rewilding project in lowland England.
+She is author of the book Wilding: The Return of Nature to a British Farm that describes the creation of Knepp Wildland, the first large-scale rewilding project in lowland England.
 The 3500 acre wildland project was created in the grounds of Knepp Castle, the ancestral home of her husband, Sir Charles Burrell, a landowner and conservationist.

 Biography

 Tree attended Millfield School.
 She was adopted by an aristocratic British family as a baby.
 She read Classics, following the advice of author Iris Murdoch and went to the University of London.

 From 1993 to 1995, Tree was a travel correspondent at the Evening Standard.
 In 1999 she was Overall Winner of the Travelex Travel Writers' Awards for a feature on Nepal's Kumaris, or "Living Goddesses" – "High and Mighty" – for the Sunday Times.
 She has written articles for The Guardian and National Geographic Magazine.

 Tree is married to Sir Charles Burrell and lives at Knepp Castle in West Sussex.